Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 • opposition test;

-• shaking with fingers to control sensitivity.
+• shaking your fingers to control sensitivity.

 • cervical radiculopathy;